katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 ### SARIMA

-Since my data has a strong seasonal component, I used the Seasonal AutoRegressive Integrated Moving Average model, which includes a parameter for seasonal legnth.
+Since my data has a strong seasonal component, I used the Seasonal AutoRegressive Integrated Moving Average (SARIMA) model, which includes a parameter for seasonal length.
 This allows the model to achieve better stationarity without further manual transformations.

 <br>